mkumar9009/CodeReviews/README.md

 # CodeReviews
-Repository to add code samples which have improvement scope in terms of future scope or best practices
+Repository to add code samples which have improvement scope in terms of future scope or best practices.
+Goal is to improve the code review exmaples